Course Code: 4as

-Your final lesson explores the ways to prepare students for life beyond the classroom’s four walls.
+Your final lesson explores the ways to prepare students for life beyond the classroom's four walls.
 It's never too early to start thinking about ways to encourage students to reach their highest potential in future classes, jobs, and social roles.
-Isn’t that why we chose to be teachers in the first place?
+Isn't that the reason you chose to be a teacher in the first place?

 Ellen Arnold has been a reading specialist at the primary level, a social studies and reading teacher at the middle school level, and a special educator at the high school level.
 A veteran instructor, Arnold has taught hundreds of teachers the secrets to creating highly effective classrooms.
 She holds a bachelor's degree in secondary education and a master's degree in special education.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.

 Instructor-Led: A new session of each course begins each month.
 Please refer to the session start dates for scheduling.

 Self-Paced: You can start this course at any time your schedule permits.

 Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.